johnwargo/johnwargo-static-11ty/src/posts/2011/mobilizing-domino-data-using-rest-part-1.md

 Const quoteStr = |"|
 ```

-It’s the Initialize subroutine where all of the processing happens.
-Remember, the service works by having essentially a single URL that’s called by the calling program.
+It's the Initialize subroutine where all of the processing happens.
+Remember, the service works by having essentially a single URL that's called by the calling program.
 Parameters passed on the URL instruct the agent what to do.
-The Initialize subroutine essentially does nothing but parse the URL and call the appropriate subroutine depending on which command (‘list’ or ‘details’) is passed to the agent on the URL.
+The Initialize subroutine essentially does nothing but parse the URL and call the appropriate subroutine depending on which command ('list' or 'details') is passed to the agent on the URL.

-Since we’re trying to output JSON in this agent, Initialize begins with a print statement that causes Domino to skip the building of an HTML page to be sent to the calling program.
-If this wasn’t there, Domino would assume the agent was delivering HTML content and would prepend the beginning parts of a web page to the agent’s output.
+Since we're trying to output JSON in this agent, Initialize begins with a print statement that causes Domino to skip the building of an HTML page to be sent to the calling program.
+If this wasn't there, Domino would assume the agent was delivering HTML content and would prepend the beginning parts of a web page to the agent's output.

-Next, the agent gets a handle to the current Notes Session object, database object then the agent’s context (through set doc = s.DocumentContext).
+Next, the agent gets a handle to the current Notes Session object, database object then the agent's context (through set doc = s.DocumentContext).
 After that, the agent gets the URL string from the document context and parses it through repeated calls to the GetCmdLineValue function.
 Once it knows what command has been sent (list or details) and what search string to use, it calls the appropriate subroutine (GetContactList or GetContactDetails) to lookup the appropriate document(s) and output the necessary JSON text.

 ```vb
 Sub Initialize()